coracle-social/building-nostr/content/book.md

 In the fifteen years since this was written, the internet has only become more predatory, and proprietary.
 Everywhere you go, you're being tracked — maybe for the purposes of understanding your behavior to serve you ads, maybe for reasons more convoluted, but always in the interest of the ones doing the tracking.

 This isn't to say the internet isn't a net positive to those who use it.
 The internet is the single most successful technology in human history for promoting access to information, alternative community, and trade.
 But it is not what it should be.
-Reforming the internet requires active investment from those who stand the gain or lose the most from how it evolves — its users.
+Reforming the internet requires active investment from those who stand to gain or lose the most from how it evolves — its users.
 No one can do this for us; *we* have to hold companies and platforms accountable ourselves.
 And in order to do that, we need to understand why censorship happens.

 Censorship is not the product of mere arbitrary exercise of power, but of incentives.
 In authoritarian regimes, censorship is implemented to protect the regime's power.
 In business, censorship is implemented to protect the business' revenue.